(Simply click on any name below to send an e-mail to that Hogar team member.)

 Lorraine joined Hogar in October 2010 after working 14 years at the Congressional Research Service in the Library of Congress.
 Originally from Pennsylvania, she came to the DC area to attend the University of Maryland where she received a Bachelor of Arts in Spanish, including one year of study in Spain, and a Masters in Administration.
 In her free time, Lorraine is an artist and member of the Maryland Pastel Society.
 She also enjoys reading, needlework, and biking.

 Nancy was born in Peru and has lived in the United States since 1982.
 She has been Hogar's receptionist since 1991, making her the longest-serving member of the Hogar team.
 Nancy loves working at Hogar because she gets the opportunity to help people every day.
 Nancy currently lives in Arlington with her husband and three of her four daughters.
 She is also a grandmother of two.
 Nancy loves dancing salsa and merengue and visiting the beach.

 Administrative Assistant, Education Services

 Natalia was born in Lima, Peru, and moved to the United States with her family in 2001.
-Natalia has over 5 years of experience in the administrative field previously working with a telecom company where she served as an Account analyst.
+Natalia has over 5 years of experience in the administrative field previously working with a telecom company where she worked as an Account analyst.
 Currently attending George Mason University, Natalia is pursuing a degree in Information Systems Operations Management.
 Natalia enjoys traveling, spending time with her husband and her dog, as well as dancing.
 Natalia is excited to join the Hogar services family as her story is very similar to those of the students being helped.